-- i.
-Students who have not met the minimum academic requirements at the end of Semester II are eligible for Summer Term. - ii.
-Students who have not met the minimum academic requirement at the end of semester IV to complete the program are eligible for Summer Term. - iii.
-Students who have met minimum academic requirements are also eligible for Summer Term to improve their grades.
-However, this provision is not applicable for those students who have met the academic requirements for graduation.
-In other words, students who have completed all the four Semesters and graduated will not be eligible to write Summer Term Examinations. - iv.
-Students who are eligible for summer term and undertaking SIP at other locations are required to appear for summer term examination at the nearest IBS Campus.
+- 5.20.1 Students who have not met the minimum academic requirements at the endof Semester II are eligible for Summer Term. - 5.20.2 Students who have not met the minimum academic requirement at the endof semester IV to complete the program are eligible for Summer Term. - 5.20.3 Students who have met minimum academic requirements are also eligible for Summer Term to improve their grades.
+However, this provision is notapplicable for those students who have met the academic requirements for graduation.
+In other words, students who have completed all the four Semesters and graduated will not be eligible to write Summer Term Examinations. - 5.20.4 Students who are eligible for summer term and undertaking SIP at other locations are required to appear for summer term examination at the nearest IBS Campus. - 5.20.5 IBS reserves the right to offer/reject the application for registration to a particular course.
+It is not mandatory to offer such courses as requested bythe students. - 5.20.6 Students have to prepare for Summer Term examinations on their own. - 5.20.7 Students who register for the summer term will be graded on the basis of marks secured in continual evaluation and summer term examinations in accordance with their Weightages out of 100 marks.
+The revised grades of the students will have the remark "Grade Repeat" (as the case may be)

-- v.
-IBS reserves the right to offer/reject the application for registration to a particular course.
-It is not mandatory to offer such courses as requested by the students. - vi.
-Students have to prepare for Summer Term examinations on their own. - vii.
-Students who register for the summer term will be graded on the basis of marks secured in continual evaluation and summer term examinations in accordance with their Weightages out of 100 marks.
-The revised grades of the students will have the remark "Grade Repeat" (as the case may be) against the courses in the semester grade sheet and consolidated grade sheet/transcript.
+against the courses in the semester grade sheet and consolidated grade sheet/transcript.

-viii.
-Students can register for a maximum of six courses in Summer Term.
+5.20.8 Students can register for a maximum of six courses in Summer Term.